Training & FAQs

 Frequently Asked Questions (FAQs)

 Below you will find FAQs pertaining to RWAs.
-In order to best navigate the site, please click on the tab which you believe your question might fall under and use Ctrl+F to search the page for a particular question or topic.
+In order to best navigate the site, please click on the tab which you believe your question might fall under and search the page for a particular question or topic.
 If you have any further questions or comments please feel free to contact us at AskRWA@gsa.gov.

 eRETA & Customer Letters